tabahi/Keylogger4dummies/README.md

 ## Safe Use
 Use it responsibly and with caution on your own personal computer.
-Keyloggers attract the attention of intelligent anti-viruses therefore avoid adding any suspicious of code to it.
+Keyloggers attract the attention of intelligent anti-viruses therefore avoid adding any suspicious code to it.
 To avoid raising red flags, here are a few tips:
 - Avoid using timestamps, user or system variables (e.g., PC name, IP, mac-addresses).
 - Avoid reading registery keys.
 - Avoid start-up runs or self-copying.